 It is important that the patient has not been fed in at least 8 hours.
 Anesthetic medications commonly induce nausea and vomiting can be dangerous in a sedated patient (vomit can be inhaled/aspirated leading to pneumonia).

-A preoperative evaluation is performed; blood work is checked as a normal pre-anesthetic consideration.
+A preoperative evaluation is performed; blood work is recommended for older females and may be recommended as a normal preanesthetic consideration.
 An intravenous catheter may be placed to facilitate the administration of anesthetic drugs, for any fluid administration, and for use in case of emergency.
 This necessitates shaving a small patch of skin on one of the legs.

 A tranquilizer or other pre-anesthetic medication may be administered to ease the induction of anesthesia.